imagekitio/docs-keep-a-changelog/media-library/overview/image-tags.md

 You can also search for images by tags programmatically using the[ List and Search files API](https://docs.imagekit.io/api-reference/media-api/list-and-search-files).

-## Update Image Tags
+## Update tags

-You can update the image tags from the media library or using the [file update API](../../api-reference/media-api/update-file-details.md) as well.
+You can update the tags from the media library or using the [file update API](../../api-reference/media-api/update-file-details.md) as well.

-To update a tag to an image in the media library, right-click on the file to open the menu.
+To update a tag to a file in the media library, right-click on the file to open the menu.
 Click on the "Tags" menu item.
 This will open a popup, enter the tags you want, and press the "Save" button.

 If you have any questions regarding Image Tagging or any feedback regarding this feature, please get in touch with our team at [support@imagekit.io](mailto:customer-support@imagekit.io)